-The deadline to submit the graduation application as a Spring 2020 graduate is Tuesday, March 31, 2020.
-The 2020 Commencement Ceremony will be held Saturday, May 16.
+The deadline to submit a graduation application as a Fall 2023 graduate is Tuesday, October 31,2023.

 To be awarded an associate degree or certificate, students must: